fishing for catfish

 When should you use a three-way rig for catfish?

-A three-way rig is best used in fast-moving rivers or deep waters where you need to keep the bait elevated off the bottom.
-This rig keeps the bait visible to catfish and prevents it from getting snagged on debris.
+A three-way rig is best used in fast-moving rivers or deep waters where the bait needs to be elevated off the bottom.
+This rig keeps the bait visible to catfish, preventing it from getting snagged on debris.
 It’s ideal for targeting larger catfish species like flatheads and blues, especially when fishing in strong currents or deeper water.

 When to Use: